ShivaKumarErpula/pipe-sketch-builder/README.md

 🛠️ How I Built It
 I created this project using Lovable.dev, which provides a no-hassle environment to develop full-stack apps with clean design and instant deployment.

-You can edit this project using:

-Directly in Lovable (prompt-based builder)

-Any IDE (via Git clone + push)

-GitHub web editor

-GitHub Codespaces

 💻 Local Development Instructions
 Make sure you have Node.js and npm installed.
 Then: